 I haven't blogged for over two weeks; schools are becoming crazy places to work again and I've been kept very busy.

 Anyway, my imagination went for a wander and I started thinking: if there was a great book war, who would win?
 Yes, I'm personifying again!
 I can't help myself.

-Would whole genres unite to prove who was best?
+Would whole genres unite to prove who was best in the battle of the books?
 And who would be victorious in the end?
-Read my poem below to see if you agree.
+Read my book battle genre poem below to see if you agree.

 Teaching Idea: Get children in the class to represent their favourite genre and 'battle off' with each other.
 They could bring a genre to life using personification and debate, draw or write about why their chosen genre would be victorious.
 For example, could LOVE stories kiss HORROR into submission?

 “No, we're The Knowledge Emperors.